Heather Hulburt Norris, Dean

 - Complete the online major declaration form through his/her Appalnet account or, if enrolled in a degree granting college, meet with a business advisor in the Walker College of Business.

 To be admitted to the Walker College of Business, a student must:

-- Remove all grades “I” (incomplete) from her/his academic record.
-Students with outstanding grades of “I” will NOT be admitted to Walker College of Business.
+- Remove all grades of “I” (incomplete) from her/his academic record.
+Students with outstanding grades of “I” will NOT be admitted to the Walker College of Business.

-- Obtain credit for R C 1000 or an equivalent course with a minimum grade of “C” (2.0).
+- Obtain credit for R C 1000 and R C 2001 or equivalent courses with a minimum grade of “C” in each

 Special Note About Enrollment in Upper Level Business Courses

 Enrollment in 3000/4000 level courses in the Walker College of Business is limited to business majors admitted to the College of Business.
 An exception is allowed for other students, including business majors not yet admitted to the College of Business, to take a maximum of five business courses at the 3000-level or above, including graduate-level courses (unless more are specifically listed as required on the Program of Study for a non-business major, a required concentration, or a required minor).
 No exceptions beyond this will be allowed.

 Prerequisites for 3000 level and 4000 level business courses, in addition to course specific prerequisites, are as follows: 1) 54 earned hours for 3000 level business courses and 2) 84 earned hours and a minimum grade of “C” in any Writing in the Discipline (WID) course for 4000 level business courses.